Artificial intelligence industry in China

-Since 2006, China has steadily developed a national agenda for artificial intelligence development and emerged as one of the leading nations in artificial intelligence research and development.
-During the late 2010s, China announced in its thirteenth Five-Year Plan its aim to become a global AI leader by 2030 and to increase the worth of its AI industry to over 1 trillion RMB in the same year.
+Since 2006, the government of the People's Republic of China has steadily developed a national agenda for artificial intelligence development and emerged as one of the leading nations in artificial intelligence research and development.
+In 2016, the Chinese Communist Party (CCP) released its thirteenth five-year plan in which it aimed to become a global AI leader by 2030.

-China set this goal in three stages, setting benchmarks for 2020, 2025, and 2030 respectively, as well as releasing a handful of policies, including 'Internet + AI' and 'New Generation AI Development Plan' to incentivize industry growth.
-Analysts estimated that China's AI development would contribute an annual growth rate of approximately 0.8% to 1.4% to China's economy.

-China's central government has a list of "national AI teams" including fifteen China-based companies, including Baidu, Tencent, Alibaba, SenseTime, and iFlytek.
-Each company should lead the development of a designated specialized AI sector in China, such as facial recognition, software/hardware, and voice intelligence.
-China's rapid AI development has significantly impacted Chinese society in many areas, including the socio-economic, military, and political spheres.
+The State Council has a list of "national AI teams" including fifteen China-based companies, including Baidu, Tencent, Alibaba, SenseTime, and iFlytek.
+Each company should lead the development of a designated specialized AI sector in China, such as facial recognition, software/hardware, and speech recognition.
+China's rapid AI development has significantly impacted Chinese society in many areas, including the socio-economic, military, intelligence, and political spheres.
 Agriculture, transportation, accommodation and food services, and manufacturing are the top industries that would be the most impacted by further AI deployment.

-However, scholars have warned of potential negative impacts on China's labor market and disproportionate benefits between urban and rural areas, coastal and inland regions, and among different income groups.
 The private sector, university laboratories, and the military are working collaboratively in many aspects as there are few current existing boundaries.
-As China continues expanding its AI industry, there are ethical and regulatory concerns yet to be addressed, such as data control and user privacy.
 In 2021, China published the Data Security Law of the People's Republic of China, its first national law addressing AI-related ethical concerns.
 In October 2022, the United States federal government announced a series of export controls and trade restrictions intended to restrict China's access to advanced computer chips for AI applications.

+Concerns have been raised about the effects of the Chinese government's censorship regime on the development of generative artificial intelligence and talent acquisition with state of the country's demographics.
+Others have noted that official notions of AI safety require following the priorities of the CCP and are antithetical to standards in democratic societies.

 History

+The research and development of artificial intelligence in China started in the 1980s, with the announcement by Deng Xiaoping of the importance of science and technology for China's economic growth.